MyTooliT/Testing/ReadMe.md

 # ICOtronic Software Tests

-This repository describes how to execute the (software) [test for the STH](STH Test.md).
+This repository describes how to execute the (software) [test for the STH](STH Test.md) (in German).
+The remainder of this text will also be in German.

-For a [list of terms](https://github.com/MyTooliT/Documentation/blob/master/General/Terms.md) and [akronyms](https://github.com/MyTooliT/Documentation/blob/master/General/Akronyms.md) used in this document, please take a look [here](https://github.com/MyTooliT/Documentation/blob/master/General).
+Eine Liste der hier [verwendeten Fachbegriffe](https://github.com/MyTooliT/Documentation/blob/master/General/Terms.md) und [Abkürzungen](https://github.com/MyTooliT/Documentation/blob/master/General/Akronyms.md) befindet sich [hier](https://github.com/MyTooliT/Documentation/blob/master/General).